 Annual remittance basis charge Print

-The table below sets out the RBC payable where the remittance basis is claimed for 2016/17 and the proposed changes for 2017/18:
+The table below sets out the RBC payable where the remittance basis is claimed for 2018/19 and later years following the changes from April 2017:

 |Resident in UK for more than 7 years

 out of past 9 years (Maximum period 5 years)

 |Resident in UK for more than 12 years